BofA cutting a fifth of Asia investment banking MDs - sources

-HONG KONG Bank of America-Merrill Lynch (BAC.N) is cutting around a fifth of its managing directors across Asia, sources said on Monday, in a bid to cut costs as the outlook sours in a once-booming region.
+HONG KONG Jan 9 Bank of America-Merrill Lynch is cutting around a fifth of its managing directors across Asia, sources said on Monday, in a bid to cut costs as the outlook sours in a once-booming region.

 Some 15 of BofA's managing directors in Asia will leave by end-March through early retirement, transfer or the standard pink slip, according to three sources with direct knowledge of the matter.